5 Questions You Might Be Afraid To Ask Your Pet Sitter

 Jul 15, 2022 | Personal Insurance

 Hiring a Pet Sitter can be your best option if you need to be on a trip or a weekend getaway.
-Because reality-wise, you really cannot bring your pet everywhere you go as much as you want to.
-And being away from your beloved pet can be frustrating especially if you need to leave them with a stranger.
-Hence, making sure that you can entrust your pet to someone reliable is a must so you can enjoy your vacation with peace of mind.
-We will discuss some questions to ask a pet sitter so kindly read along.
+Because reality-wise, you cannot bring your pet anywhere you go as much as you want.
+And being away from your beloved pet can be frustrating, especially if you must leave them with a stranger.
+Hence, ensuring you can entrust your pet to someone reliable is essential to enjoy your vacation with peace of mind.
+We will discuss some questions to ask a pet sitter, so kindly read along.

-A pet sitter’s job is not that easy, the person who will look after your pet while you are away must be attentive at all times.
-Hence having a face-to-face interview is an ideal option so you can talk to them and discuss important matters about your pet.
-Keep in mind that looking for a pet sitter is something that you should not rush.
+A pet sitter’s job is not that easy.
+The person looking after your pet while you are away must always be attentive.
+Hence, a face-to-face interview is an ideal option so you can talk to them and discuss important matters about your pet.
+Remember that looking for a pet sitter is something you should not rush.

-That’s why it would be best to take your time in knowing your pet sitter by asking these important questions:
+That’s why it would be best to take your time in knowing your pet sitter by asking these essential questions:

 1. How do you work?

-The first step for you to have an idea of what kind of pet sitter you hired/or are just about to hire is to know how they work.
-This question is prevalent not just in pet-sitting jobs but also in many jobs like office work and management work.
-Asking this is essential in order to know a person’s work ethic, so don’t hesitate to ask.
-Moreover, it will let you know if you will like the way your pet sitter operates.
-Pet sitters have different ways of how they work, and pet owners have different standards too.
+The first step to know what kind of pet sitter you hired/or are just about to hire is to know how they work.
+This question is prevalent in pet-sitting and many jobs like office work and management work.
+Knowing a person’s work ethic is essential, so don’t hesitate to ask.
+Moreover, it will let you know if you will like how your pet sitter operates.
+Pet sitters have different ways of working, and pet owners have different standards.
 That being the case, knowing this information about your pet sitter is important from the very start to avoid problems in the future.

 Let your pet sitter explain how he/she usually does the job with further probing questions:

-● Will the pet sitter meet your pet first before the actual day of sitting?
+● Will the pet sitter meet your pet before the actual sitting day?

-Because most professional pet sitters have this policy wherein they will require to meet the pet first for the pet to know them.
-This strategy is beneficial for your pet so they can adjust and familiarize themself with their sitter.
-That way, your pet won’t be in shock when you left them alone with the sitter.
-Also, this is going to be beneficial for you so you will know right off the bat if your pet can get along well with the sitter, if yes then you will have your mind at ease while you are away, if not then you will have enough time to look for another sitter.
+Because most professional pet sitters have this policy wherein they will require to meet the pet first for the pet to know them, this strategy is beneficial for your pet so they can adjust and familiarize themself with their sitter.
+Your pet won’t be shocked when you leave them alone with the sitter.
+Also, this is going to be beneficial for you so you will know right off the bat if your pet can get along well with the sitter.
+If yes, you will have your mind at ease while you are away.
+If not, you will have enough time to look for another sitter.

-● Is the sitter going to watch your pet in your house or your home?
+● Will the sitter watch your pet in your house or home?

-Some pet owners prefer that the sitter will just stay in their house to watch the pet so the pet doesn’t have to adjust to the environment as well.
-But still, it is best to discuss this with the sitter to know how they usually work and see if you both can agree on the same pet-sitting setup.
+Some pet owners prefer that the sitter stays in their house to watch the pet so it doesn’t have to adjust to the environment.
+But still, it is best to discuss this with the sitter to know how they usually work and see if you can agree on the same pet-sitting setup.

 ● Will your pet be around other pets?

-Some pet sitters have other clients and took care of different pets all at the same time ( this can happen if you allowed your pet to stay with the sitter’s place ) If this set-up is okay with you and you think that your pet is ready and friendly enough to get along with other pets then there will be no problem.
+Some pet sitters have other clients and take care of different pets all at the same time ( this can happen if you allow your pet to stay with the sitter’s place ) If this set-up is okay with you and you think that your pet is ready and friendly enough to get along with other pets, then there will be no problem.
 But if you think otherwise, let the sitter know immediately.
-Pet brawl is pretty common in mixed pet sitting set-up and you surely don’t want to receive a call from your sitter about pet-fight news while you are on a vacation.
+Pet brawl is pretty standard in mixed pet sitting set-up, and you surely don’t want to receive a call from your sitter about pet-fight news while you are on vacation.

 Also, ask if there will be a contract agreement.
-Although this is usually done by a professional pet sitter.
+However, this is usually done by a professional pet sitter.
 A most experienced pet sitter will bring a contract to your meet-and-greet session.
-There you will feel the important topics about the job also the fees and their preferred type of payment.
+There you will feel the essential topics about the job, the fees and their preferred payment type.
 In return, ask the sitter if they want a written profile about your pet so they will have a guide.
-For example, a list of what your pet knows and doesn’t know like following basic tricks for dogs such as roll-overs, sitting when asked to sit, and things like that will help the sitter know well how to treat your pet.
+For example, a list of what your pet knows and doesn’t know, like following basic tricks for dogs such as roll-overs, sitting when asked to sit, and things like that, will help the sitter know how to treat your pet well.

 2. What are your Pet Sitting experiences?

 Adding to questions to ask a pet sitter is what are their pet sitting experiences?
 Having experience in pet sitting is very important.
-You cannot just hire anyone who will tell you that they have a passion for taking care of pets.
-Moreover, even if the sitter has pets of their own, that alone can’t be enough experience.
+You cannot just hire anyone who will tell you they have a passion for caring for pets.
+Moreover, even if the sitter has their own pets, that alone can’t be enough experience.
 Because their pet can be easy to handle for them since they are the owners, but taking care of a pet that is not yours is a different story.
-Hence, anyone who doesn’t have numerous experiences in pet sitting other’s pet, don’t even consider hiring them.
+Hence, anyone who doesn’t have numerous experiences in pet sitting other’s pets doesn’t even consider hiring them.

 Now for an experienced sitter, it is best if they can tell you their experiences with the following: